Diana Ankudinova: Early life

 Diana Ankudinova was born on May 31, 2003, in the far eastern Primorsky Territory of Russia in an area north of the city of Vladivostok.
 Diana's biological mother physically abused her.

-At the age of 3, Diana was left at a bus stop in the winter with a broken collarbone.
-Diana's biological aunt rescued Diana from the street, but was unable to care for the traumatized child.
-Diana's aunt made a statement about the abuse of Diana to the local prosecutor, and it was agreed that the young Diana should be turned over to the care of an orphanage in Primorsky Territory which provided for the care of abandoned young children in the general area.
+At the age of three, Diana was left at a bus stop in the winter with a broken collarbone.
+Diana was rescued from the street, but Diana's rescuers were unable to care for the traumatized child.
+They made a statement about the abuse of Diana to the local prosecutor, and it was agreed that the young Diana should be turned over to the care of an orphanage in Primorsky Territory which provided for the care of abandoned young children in the general area.

 Children from the orphanage were periodically sent to a sanatorium in Arsenyev to help them regain and maintain their physical and mental health.
 A massage therapist, Irina Anatolyevna Ponik, who worked at the sanatorium developed a special affection for Diana.
 The daughter of Irina Ponik, who sometimes visited her mother at work, was the one who first began to insist that her mother adopt Diana.

 In 2008, Irina Ponik filed the necessary paperwork to assume formal legal guardianship of Diana Ankudinova with the territorial department of guardianship and trusteeship.
 The new family lived in Arsenyev.
 In 2012, the family moved far away to the city of Tolyatti in the Samara Oblast of southwestern Russia.

 The move to Tolyatti was mostly due to Diana's fears that her biological mother might try to find and abuse Diana or even attempt to regain custody of Diana.
 These fears were so intense that they had been significantly affecting young Diana's mental health.
+Irina Ponik, Diana's adoptive mother, had previously lived in Tolyatti.
+Tolyatti was also much closer to Moscow, which was the city where Diana and her family believed she would find the greatest opportunities for her future musical education and career.